Charles S. Lobingier: Early life and education

 Lobingier's paternal grandparents settled in Pennsylvania in the early 1700s, but Charles was born in Lanark, Illinois on April 30, 1866.
 He graduated from high school in Hebron, Nebraska, and he also taught school in that area before entering the University of Nebraska in 1884.
 Initially, he spent a year at the university's Latin School, where he was a classmate of Roscoe Pound.

 At the University of Nebraska Lobingier earned an AB degree in 1888 (with Honors and election to Phi Beta Kappa), an AM in 1892 and an LLM in 1894.
 He was admitted to the Nebraska bar in 1890, practised there for ten years from 1892 to 1902, and married Ellen Ballon Hunker on 31 November 1898.
-From 1900 to 1903 he was a Professor of Law at the University of Nebraska and he was granted a PHD from that institution in 1903.
+From 1900 to 1903 he was a Professor of Law at the University of Nebraska College of Law and he was granted a PHD from that institution in 1903.

 Career

 Lobingier served as a member of the Nebraska Court Commission from 1902-1903.
 (The Commission was created to assist the Nebraska Supreme Court in eliminating the backlog of cases that had accrued over several years.)
 In 1904, after a year in this quasi-judicial position, he was appointed to the Philippines Court of First Instance and served in the Philippines for 10 years.

 Following the resignation of Rufus Thayer as a Judge of the United States Court for China in 1913, Lobingier accepted an appointment to act as judge of that court from 1914.
 In 1917, Lobingier gave evidence before the House Committee on Foreign Affairs on the operation of the United States Court for China and in 1920 he compiled and edited case reports of the United States Court for China as well as other decisions relating to extraterritoriality from other courts including the British Supreme Court for China and Japan.
 He completed his 10-year term in 1924 and was succeeded by Milton D. Purdy.